Terms and Conditions

 (b) a fault or failure of the internet or any public telecommunications network;

-(c) a fault or failure of the Customer’s computer systems or networks;
+(c) a fault or failure of Your computer systems or networks;

-(d) any breach by the Customer of the Agreement; or
+(d) any breach by You of the Agreement; or

 (e) scheduled maintenance carried out in accordance with the Agreement.

-4.8 The Customer must comply with Schedule 1 (Acceptable Use Policy), and must ensure that all Venue Users comply with Schedule 1 (Acceptable Use Policy).
+4.8 You must comply with Schedule 1 (Acceptable Use Policy), and must ensure that all Venue Users comply with Schedule 1 (Acceptable Use Policy).

-4.9 The Customer must not use the Hosted Services in any way that causes, or may cause, damage to the Hosted Services or Platform or impairment of the availability or accessibility of the Hosted Services.
+4.9 You must not use MyHallWizard in any way that causes, or may cause, damage to MyHallWizard or the Platform or impairment of the availability or accessibility of MyHallWizard.

-4.10 The Customer must not use the Hosted Services in any way that uses excessive Platform resources and as a result is liable to cause a material degradation in the services provided by the Provider to its other customers using the Platform; and the Customer acknowledges that the Provider may use reasonable technical measures to limit the use of Platform resources by the Customer for the purpose of assuring services to its customers generally.
+4.10 You must not use MyHallWizard in any way that uses excessive Platform resources and as a result is liable to cause a material degradation in the services provided by Us to Our other customers using the Platform; and You acknowledge that We may use reasonable technical measures to limit the use of Platform resources by You for the purpose of assuring services to Our customers generally.

 (a) in any way that is unlawful, illegal, fraudulent or harmful; or